pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

             type: "video"
           - chapter: "Correcting the boot-up code and memory init"
             type: "video"
+          - chapter: "Installing the Exception Handlers"
+            type: "video"
+          - chapter: "Hunting the cause for the Hard Fault"
+            type: "video"
           - chapter: "more lectures being recorded..."
             type: "video"
         - section: "Git and Gerrit - the collaboration kit"